Hometown: Springfield, Missouri

 College: Davidson College

 Originally from Springfield, Missouri, I graduated from Davidson College in 2014.
-At Davidson, I was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
-I was also part of Connor Eating House, a service/social group on campus.
+At Davidson, I was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 200 butterfly and 500 freestyle.
 During the summer of 2012, I studied abroad in Ghana through Davidson’s anthropology program.
-While in Ghana, I took an anthropology course, taught kindergarten, tutored at a school and took drumming and dancing lessons.
-I earned a master’s degree at CU Denver in medical anthropology and moved to Baltimore in August to attend Johns Hopkins School of Public Health where I study mental health policy and am a research assistant and teaching assistant in the policy department.
+I earned a master’s degree at CU Denver in medical anthropology and moved to Baltimore in August of 2017 to attend Johns Hopkins School of Public Health where I study mental health policy and am a research assistant and teaching assistant in the policy department.
 I am also a yoga teacher at a studio in Baltimore.
-In my free time, I enjoy running, open water swimming, hiking, biking and traveling with my family.
+In my free time, I enjoy running, open water swimming, hiking, biking, yoga, listening to podcasts and traveling with my family.